enockarthur298/johdel-machinery/README.md

-# J-Machinery - Power Tools & Industrial Equipment E-Commerce
+# J-Machinery - Professional Power Tools E-Commerce

-This is an E-Commerce platform specializing in power tools and industrial machinery, built using React for the frontend and Flask for the backend.
-The application allows customers to browse our extensive catalog of professional-grade equipment, add items to their cart, and complete purchases securely.
+This is an E-Commerce platform specializing in professional power tools and accessories, built using React for the frontend and Flask for the backend.
+The application allows customers to browse our extensive catalog of power tools, add items to their cart, and complete purchases securely.

 ## Features
 - User authentication and authorization (registration, login, logout)